mit-dci/opencx/features.md

 # Matching

-Here's a rough draft of the matching algorithm:
+Here's a rough draft of the matching algorithm for a specific price:
 ```python
 def oppositeSide(order):
     if order.side == "buy":